Experience the Timeless Tradition of Bell Ringing at Elysian Bridgetown

 For celebrations, we switch it up with a different rhythm altogether.

 Furthermore, we aspire to unite all bell owners in town and map the locations of these delightful bells.
-If you currently own a bell and ring it out, we would love to hear from you to create a map of the bells genera; locations in town our and establish how many are actually still being rung out and by whom and bring the bell-ringing community together on our facebook group Bells of Bridgetown
+If you currently own a bell and ring it out, we would love to hear from you to create a map of the bells’ general locations throughout town, establish how many are still being rung out and by whom, and help bring the bell-ringing community together on our Facebook group, Bells of Bridgetown.

 Let the sound of bells transport you to a place of peace and harmony as you become a part of this timeless tradition at Elysian Bridgetown.
 Join us in celebrating the heritage and joy that bell ringing brings to our beloved town.